-My research focuses on Theodor W. Adorno’s aesthetics, in particular his comprehension of the art–nature relationship.
+My research focuses on Theodor W. Adorno’s aesthetics, in particular his comprehension of the relationship between art, nature and animals.
+Other research interests include early German romanticism and idealism, especially Hölderlin and Schelling.
 I have been Visiting Scholar at the Department of Philosophy, Columbia University (2010) and at the Faculty of English, University of Cambridge (2014).

 I have also been researcher (funded by the Swedish Research Council) and teacher at the Department of Philosophy and at the Centre for Gender Research, Uppsala University (2014–2017).